 Farm Animal Scavenger Hunt

 Send party guests on a hunt for the farm animals they usually search for and gather in the game of Minecraft.
 Hide plush or paper-printed versions of pigs cows, sheep, and chicken around the party area.
-The amount of animals you hide will depend on the amount of players.
+The number of animals you hide will depend on the number of players.
 You can divide kids into teams and challenge them to find set amounts of each animal, or send them on individual quests for one of each.
 Another idea is to give a point value to each animal, let them collect as many as they can in a certain amount of time, and then add up the scores to determine a final winner.

 This game is played very much like the classic game of musical chairs.